eCredits/go-ethereum/README.md

-## e-Credits Go Ethereum
+## eCredits Go Ethereum

-e-Credits modifications of the official Golang implementation of the Ethereum protocol.
+eCredits modifications of the official Golang implementation of the Ethereum protocol.

 ## Changes